girish1511/Multi-View-Stereopsis/README.md

 # Multi-View Stereopsis
- Implementation of the work of Furukawa et al. titled "Accurate, Dense adn Robust Multi-View Stereopsis"
+ Implementation of the work of Furukawa et al. titled "Accurate, Dense and Robust Multi-View Stereopsis"